joelsalazarnet/nora-ce/README.md

 ## License

-This repository is licensed under GPL-3.0 as declared in `package.json`.
+This repository is licensed under GPL-3.0.